Accio/accio.github.io/_posts/2022-05-24-First-Roche-PMDA-Summer-School.md

 students of other academic institutes in the future.

-If you meet the enrollment criteria, want to experience predictive modeling and data analysis in drug discovery, and have time and interest joining us between August 8th and 12th, 2022, please apply here:
+If you meet the enrollment criteria, want to experience predictive modeling and data analytics in drug discovery, and have time and interest joining us between August 8th and 12th, 2022, please apply here:
 [https://go.roche.com/PMDASummerSchool](https://go.roche.com/PMDASummerSchool).